kaloyanterziev/Metal-Supply/README.md

 key and thus their identity is fully verifiable.
 Even in the event that the server is fully compro- mised, there is no way to falsify transactions.
-The disadvantage of this model is the rest api only contains 1 endpoint for submitting transactions and thus does not follow RESTful standards instead of supporting the full CRUD^5 array of manipulations for a given entity.
+The disadvantage of this model is the rest api only contains 1 endpoint for submitting transactions and thus does not follow RESTful standards instead of supporting the full CRUD array of manipulations for a given entity.
 Another disadvantage is that every client needs to implement transaction creation, serialization and signing functionality.
-This model leaves the responsibility to the users to protect their own private key and requires the use of rich clients^6.
+This model leaves the responsibility to the users to protect their own private key and requires the use of rich clients.
 Sawtooth provides a default REST API which only submits transactions which are already serialized.
 However, this is not the signing model this project follows and thus a custom REST API is needed.

-(^3) Sharding is a method for distributing data across multiple machines[21] (^4) Docker is a set of platform as a service products that use OS-level virtualization to deliver software in pack- ages called containers.
-5
-(^6) computer that typically provides rich functionality with little to no dependence on the central server.

 Server signing model